 Ad Types Optimized for Conversions Campaigns: Lead Gen Forms, Conversation Ads

-2. Keep copy short and sweet: As you can imagine, many engaged on LinkedIn are also busy.
+Keep copy short and sweet: As you can imagine, many engaged on LinkedIn are also busy job searching, catching up with their networks, or dreaming about a day they’re posting about their next dream gig.
 On top of that, the digital age has influenced attention spans, especially when using mobile devices.
 With the significant rise in CPMs since iOS 14.5 in 2021, it’s never been more critical to make it count when your ad reaches your target audience.

 Reading your ads shouldn’t be a chore.
 You want to convey your message and call to action swiftly while still making an impact.
 As a recommendation, try to limit each part of copy in your ads to 150 characters or less (unless there is a shorter character limit, obviously).
-Your messaging should also draw the audience in and be appropriate for accomplishing the campaign objective.
+Your messaging should also draw the audience in and always keep in mind the overarching campaign objective.

-3. Don’t Discount Emojis: These tiny but powerful images share many meanings in one character.
+Don’t Discount Emojis: These tiny, but powerful, emoticons share many meanings in one little character.
 While emojis may seem too casual for ads targeted at professionals, their use has permeated almost every facet of modern communication – including the business world.
 Just remember to use them sparingly and don’t go overboard.
 More emojis continue to be added to keyboards worldwide, so it’s wise to stay on top of the latest ones available by following The Unicode Consortium and any releases they may have in the future.

 Some ways to optimize your creatives include:

-Video: Short videos and gifs are eye-catching and grab your audience’s attention.
-When using these assets, include branding if you are trying to raise brand awareness.
-And if your video features audio dialogue, add captions so that mobile users with silent phones can still engage and those with hearing disabilities can receive the message.
+Video: Short videos are eye-catching and grab your audience’s attention.
+When using these assets, include branding within the first :03s if you are trying to raise brand awareness.
+If your video features audio dialogue, add captions so that mobile users with silent phones can still engage and those with hearing disabilities can receive the message.

-Believe it or not, some B2C brands may also benefit from LinkedIn Ads, which is especially true after the pandemic sent office workers home to carry out their jobs.
-Google Trends showed a significant spike in searches for “home office” in March 2020, and search volume for this crucial phrase continues to be high in 2022.
-Users have home office furniture and supplies in mind, and e-commerce brands selling these items would greatly benefit from ads on LinkedIn.
+Believe it or not, some D2C brands may also benefit from LinkedIn Ads, which is especially true after the pandemic sent office workers home to carry out their jobs.
+Google Trends showed a significant spike in searches for “work from home” in March 2020, and as many employees continue to work from home full-time, or offices have instituted hybrid schedules, search volume for this crucial phrase continues to be high.
+Users have home office furniture and supplies top of mind, and e-commerce brands selling these items would greatly benefit from ads on LinkedIn.
 Other products and services that may benefit include blue-light filtering glasses, benefit providers for self-employed individuals, financial advisors, productivity or organization applications, and universities offering post-graduate education.

-We hope this guide will give you confidence in starting to build your own LinkedIn campaigns.
-In addition, feel free to bookmark this blog to reference in the future when you most need it.
+We hope this guide will give you confidence in when building your own LinkedIn campaigns.
+In addition, feel free to bookmark this article to reference in the future when you most need it, and continue to browse our blog for more insider tips and tricks.

 Looking for more help, or a customized solution to LinkedIn Ads?
 AdParlor is well-equipped to create successful paid media campaigns across LinkedIn and other social media channels.
 Send us a note and we’ll be in touch.